-Examples include mountain summit challenges, bow and arrow making, and travel by pioneer cart.
-While these experiences are immediately challenging and rewarding, the long-term goal is to create a memorable event with a direct, positive effect on the student’s life.
-During your child’s stay at Outback, they are likely to participate in expeditions that could include (but are not limited to):
+While each trek brings about immediate challenges and rewards, the long-term goal is to create a memorable event with a direct, positive effect on the student’s life.
+During your child’s stay at Outback, they are likely to participate in activities that could include (but are not limited to):

 Student-led expeditions in which the staff are there only as safety guides and the students are in charge of everything else.
 This removes the ‘babysitter’ that students often assign to therapists by placing the group’s progress directly on the shoulders of the students.

-Some expeditions are full of fun games and initiatives like slack lining, spider web, flip the tarp, and helium stick.
+Our excursions are full of fun games and initiatives like slacklining, spider web, flip the tarp, and helium stick.
 These all have powerful therapeutic concepts associated with them.
 In addition, these activities help our staff and therapists assess your child in a playful interactive state which provides a lot of therapeutic value.

-During some expeditions, students will have the chance to make challenging primitive crafts.
-Some examples are bows and arrows, clay flutes, and willow baskets.
+Our students practice the art of mindfulness through creating with their hands.
+Students will have the chance to make challenging primitive crafts such as bows and arrows, clay flutes, and willow baskets.
 These items go far beyond their physical traits as we translate the experience of making and using those items into students’ lives.
-This process often helps students see that everything they do has meaning and value.
+This process often helps students to slow down and see that everything they do has meaning and value.

 Every wilderness program makes fire-by-friction because it is such a valuable skill.
 Outback goes beyond the typical fire making experience, however, to help students grow in confidence and character by making fires in a variety of methods and initiatives.
 We have a 5’ tall fire-by-friction set that requires an entire group to operate.
 We challenge the students to make fire with ice (it works, believe it or not), or even to make fire blind-folded.
 The process of making fire is even more powerful when you discover new ways to tie it into your therapeutic work.